goethe-tcs/tcs.uni-frankfurt.de/content/_index.md

 <div class="course-desc">

 **PACE challenge:**\
-Participate in a group-based implementation challenge!\
+Participate in a fun, group-based implementation challenge!\
-For fun, as a _Forschungsprojekt_, or as a Bachelor/Master thesis.
+_Praktikum_, _Forschungsprojekt_, or Bachelor/Master thesis.

 </div>
 </a>